The Purpose of Life

 there are many girls and grown-up women who

-the snake and rat bits!
+and rat bits!

 There's something about the East that attracts